 Cream butter and sugar till smooth and light.
-Add eggs and vanilla and mix well.
-In a second bowl sift flour, baking soda, and salt.
+Add eggs, vanilla and orange juice and mix well.
+In a second bowl sift flour, baking powder, and salt.
 Add to egg mixture and stir till well combined.
-Divide dough into two equal portions.

 3 lbs. apples, peeled and cut into chunks.

 4 Tbs. sugar (or more if apples are tart)